tc39/notes/meetings/2019-01/jan-31.md

 ## globalThis Follow-up

-LBR: This is a conclusion statement on globalThis.
+LEO: This is a conclusion statement on globalThis.
 I tried different approaches, talked to browser implementors, and determined there's no possible way to get an actual browser get actual metrics about the usage.
 There's simply no way, unfortunately.
 The alternative way was trying the other names, but we also collected objections for those.
 I don't think I will have energy or time for that.
 Since browsers are already shipping `globalThis`, I think it's too late.
 Some parting thoughts on this, I think secrecy didn't work on this.
 We did this in light of smooshgate but I think communication should have been better.
 It would be interesting if we could find ways to reach out to JS educators or those who come in good faith to give feedback to us.
 This is frankly upsetting, I wish it could have a different end, but this is how it is.

 SFC: This committee has a communications problem, which AKI has been doing great work to resolve.
 We should engage AKI and Comms to make a PR strategy that makes sure that the community understands that their concerns were heard and that we considered them carefully in this committee.